a-new-world-app/a-new-world/README.md

 * Rewards systm to include items
 * Waypoint Gameplay to include use of items
 ## Crowdsourcing Plan
 To increase user base we plan to recruit people we know to try the app.
 We also plan to make posts on websites relavant to SF or games in general.
 We plan to train users using an in-game tutorial.
 We plan to motivate users to create high-quality data by rewarding the creation of data based on how useful other members of the team find it to be.
 We plan to motivate these reviews also using in-game rewards.
+We would also be very interested in integrating any suggestions the Google team may have to crowdsource volunteers.